ka01/freemarket_sample_51a/README.md

 |trading_status|integer|null: false|
 |completed_at|datetime|
 ### Association
-- belongs_to :categories
+- belongs_to :category
-- belongs_to :brands
+- belongs_to :brand
-- has_many :likes
+- has_many :likes dependent: :destroy
-- has_many :comments
+- has_many :comments dependent: :destroy
-- has_many :messages
+- has_many :messages dependent: :destroy
 - has_one :shipping
 - has_many :reviews
-- has_many :item_images
+- has_many :item_images dependent: :destroy

 ## item_imagesテーブル
 |Column|Type|Options|